VictorAquino-sys/InterZone-App/Notes/2025-02-Daily-Progress.md

 (Daily logs of what have been worked on)

+### 04-23
+    menu for each comment
+    actionsheetIOS for contextual options
+    Logic for report, delete, and edit with role checks

 ### 04-22
     Enable Code Shrinking & Obfuscation
     Install Firebase Analytics with React Native Firebase